JoNelson98/JoNelson98/README.md

 ###

-<p data-importer="text" align="left">My name is Jonathan and I'm a Software Developer from Dallas Tx.</p>
+<p data-importer="text" align="left">My name is Jonathan and I'm a Software Developer and Gopher from Dallas Tx.</p>

 ###